Skip to main content

 Cranberry Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake bottoms out at 26 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 66 acres, Cranberry Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Within Burnett County's 70 graded waters, Cranberry Lake sits at rank 12, near the top of the local distribution.
+Among the 57 graded lakes in Burnett County, Cranberry Lake sits at rank 21, above the county median.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-10.
 Grade methodology: LakeGrade methodology.